University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 #this is the ID of your experiment
 experiment_id = '19847'

-#this is the verison you want to download
+#this is the version you want to download
 experiment_version = '2'

 #this is the node you want to download